jackc/tern/README.markdown

 ```
 -- a.sql
-create view code.a as select ...;
+create view a as select ...;
 ```

 ```
 -- b.sql
-create view code.b as select * from code.a where ...;
+create view b as select * from a where ...;
 ```

 ```
 -- c.sql
-create view code.c as select * from code.b where ...;
+create view c as select * from b where ...;
 ```

 Then this command would install the package into the database.